Teen Treatment Programs For Substance Use

 - SMART Recovery

 - Women for Sobriety

-- Speciality Groups
+- Specialty Groups

 - AA Meetings

 It is important to consider the other factors in making a residential program an appropriate choice for our students.
-One is academics: many students that have substance use issues are very intelligent, but have fallen behind in school.
+One is academics: many students that have substance use issues are very intelligent but have fallen behind in school.
 With our small class sizes and credit recovery options, our students can get back on track to graduate with their peers.
 Solstice West also wants to make sure that teens develop interests that replace their substance use behaviors.
-We teach teach healthier outlets and use of time with the goal of creating awareness of opportunities for sober fun.
-Our Adventure Therapy program helps build relationship through shared experience rather than shared history of abuse.
+We teach healthier outlets and use of time with the goal of creating awareness of opportunities for sober fun.
+Our Adventure Therapy program helps build relationships through shared experience rather than a shared history of abuse.

 What are the causes of substance use in teens?

 The specific causes of substance use are unknown and also vary from person to person.
 In teens, here are some of the common causes of substance use: